Last updated: 28 June 2020

 Under the requirements of the scheme, there may be some occasions where it will not be appropriate to furlough due to the nature of funding for that role.

 I am a student who also works for the University.
 Can I be furloughed?
-(NEW - 29 MAY)
+(UPDATED - 28 JUNE)

 What happens if I don’t want to be furloughed?